 Softening eyes flicked up to watch Dean move, a suspicious wetness in his brothers eyes, probably down to the camera or light or something though, Dean wasn't crying, not over a silly kid like him.

 "Sammy...I was out of order man...saying those things, getting mad back there.
 You didn't need me yelling at you like that and- and I'm sorry.
-If it wasn't for that extra strain youd've been okay Sam...but that's just me, too little too late...please...kid...come back to me, this is your fight...you gotta fight Sam."
+If it wasn't for that extra strain youd've been okay Sam...but that's just me.
+I rush in, make mistakes... please...kid...come back to me, this is your fight...you gotta fight Sam."

-"He'd had a tremendous strain on his heart Dean, there's lasting damage and if Sam wants it, he can recover from this.
+"He'd had a tremendous strain on his heart Dean.
+Being so soon out of surgery and already weak, the emotional element was too much for him to handle.
+He can recover from this though.
 He's young, he's strong but...
 His body's just giving up, his vitals are dropping...if he doesn't wake up soon he'll slip into a coma and then..."
 The Doctor shook his head, watching Dean with soft eyes.
 "It's hard to tell unless he wakes up.
 If he wakes up...I'm sorry Dean.
 This is on Sam now...there's nothing more we can do."

 Dean'd never felt the kick in his guts so strong, he ached, his mouth was dry and all these factors rushing through his head, if's and maybes and could've beens...
 What he shoud've said, could've done, would have treated Sam if they never would have lost their dad.

-This was his fault and he damn well knew it, Sam was right, he couldn't take the hits anymore and not only was every supernatural creature aiming for Sam but Dean had been these last few months.
+This was his fault and he damn well knew it, Sam was right, he couldn't take the hits anymore and not only was every supernatural creature aiming for Sam but Dean had been these last few months too.

-He owed his brother so much, didn't even think he'd thanked Sam for saving him, for staying alive himself and making sure dad and he were okay.
+He owed his brother so much, didn't even think he'd thanked Sam for saving him, for staying alive himself and making sure dad and himself were okay.

 He'd screwed up big time and looking at his brother, getting worse and paler, he hoped he had the time to make it up to Sam.